shitohana/ezmetafetch/README.md

 # Installation

-EzMetaFetch can be either installed from PyPI:
+EzMetaFetch can be installed from GitHub release:

-Or from GitHub release:

 ```commandline
 pip install ezmetafetch-0.1.0-py3-none-any.whl